hemantksingh/messup-learn/Data Science and ML/Big Data.md

 ### Data mesh

-A Data mesh brings the operational and analytical planes together and advocates for applying the well known principles and practices that we have come to know of in the operational plane (SOA & microservices) to the analyical data plane.
+A Data mesh brings the operational and analytical planes together and advocates for applying the well known principles and practices that we have come to know of in the operational plane (microservices, DevOps) to the analyical data plane.

 * Data as a product
-  * apply product thinking to data, thinking from the point of view of the customers of your data
+  * apply product thinking to data, thinking from the point of view of the customers of your data, where a domain's internal state is encapsulated, however the shared state or as [Pat Helland](https://www.cidrdb.org/cidr2005/papers/P12.pdf) puts it **data on the outside** is made easy to be shared with the consumers.
   * data as a product not a by-product, think data contracts for publishing schemas with appropriate backwards and forwards compatibility so that existing consumers can continue to work when you add a new field, however if you do introduce a breaking change, then you use a versioned message/event
 * Domain driven decentralised data ownership
   * move from monolithic ownership of data to distributed ownership within domain teams